YINI-lang/YINI-spec/YINI-Specification.md

 ### 8.2.
 Null Literal
 Value/literal `NULL` (NON CASE-SENSITIVE).

-- Empty value in section-top-level key-value pair (member), that member is treated as NULL in lenient-mode, error in strict-mode.
+- Empty or missing value in section-top-level key-value pair (member outside any list or object), is treated as NULL in lenient-mode, error in strict-mode.
+  If written `key = `with nothing after `=`, that member’s value is `null` (lenient only; strict mode requires explicitly `key = null`).
-- Inside lists and objects, may contain a trailing comma efter the last value, that comma is ignored.
-A missing value never produces a null value in list or objects.
+- Note: A missing value never produces a null value inside any list or object.

 ## 9. Object Literals
 ### 9.1.
 Objects (using `{` and `}`)
-YINI supports inline objects as a value type, allowing zero, one or more key–value pairs to be nested inside braces `{` and `}`.
+YINI supports inline objects as a value type, allowing one or more key–value pairs to be nested inside braces `{` and `}`.
 An inline object behaves like a map or dictionary: each entry inside `{ ... }` is a standard YINI `key = value` pair, separated by commas.
 Objects may nest arbitrarily (an object value can itself contain another `{ ... }`).

+An empty object `{ }` is only allowed as in lenient-mode.

 An object in YINI  have the following form:
 ```txt